variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 813 8th Street

-Bo DePe&ntilde;a returns to Brix Brewery & Taphouse with fiddle player Jackson Clarendon this Saturday night from 8-10pm.
+Bo DePeña returns to Brix Brewery & Taphouse with fiddle player Jackson Clarendon this Saturday night from 8-10pm.

 ### Cranford’s Tea Tavern